CK Travels

 What to pack for the Cameron Highlands

-You will need to pack for all weather conditions when visiting the Cameron Highlands.
 It is warm during the daytime so you will most likely be wearing shorts and t-shirts, but by evening the temperatures will drop (especially during the rainy season) so you will need a light jacket and trousers.

 It also rains a lot so make sure you add a waterproof jacket or umbrella, plus some sturdy shoes to your Southeast Asia packing list if you plan to go hiking.

-There are two large towns in Cameron Highlands located about six kilometres apart – Tanah Rata and Brinchang.
 We recommend staying in Tanah Rata as it has the most budget accommodation options, a good variety of restaurants and the main bus station.

-We stayed at the Tudor-style Heritage Hotel for 4 nights in one of their cheapest rooms which was comfortable, large and had a balcony.
-The room cost £45 (225 MYR) per night during the month of February and is just a few minutes walk into town.
+We stayed at the Tudor-style Heritage Hotel for 4 nights in one of their cheapest rooms which was comfortable, large and had a balcony overlooking the misty mountains – magical!

 View from the balcony of our room at the Heritage Hotel